 The first thing is to have realistic expectations for your robot cleaner.
 While robot cleaners are improving rapidly, they haven’t reached a point where they are a true replacement for a regular vacuum.
 They are convenient, easy to use and can save a lot of time – but have limitations which don’t apply to uprights or cylinders.

 In other words, try not to compare a robot to your main vacuum.
+Most robot vacuums aren’t able to come close to the cleaning performance of full-size models.
 Instead, see it as a time saving tool that reduces the need for regular cleaning.

 To give you a better idea of what a robot model can and can’t do, here’s a short video of the iRobot 880 in action: